pymor/pymor/docs/source/tutorial_optimization.rst

 space.
 Thinking about this issue again, it is important to notice that we are solving an optimization problem which will eventually converge to a certain parameter.
-Thus, it only matters that the surrogate is good in this particular reason as long as we are able to arrive at it.
-This gives hope that there must exists a more efficient way of using RB methods without trying to approximate the whole parameter space.
+Thus, it only matters that the surrogate is good in this particular region as long as we are able to arrive at it.
+This gives hope that there must exist a more efficient way of using RB methods without trying to approximate the FOM across the whole parameter space.

 One possible way for advanced RB methods is a reduction along the path of optimization.
 The idea is, that we start with an empty basis and only